 Every House has its own story to tell

-As we look forward to a bright and shiny future, let’s take a moment to travel back in time and peek into the memory vaults of this house, to find out where it all began.
+Every House has its own story to tell, as we look forward to a bright and shiny future, let’s take a moment to travel back in time and peek into the memory vaults of this house, to find out where it all began.

 In 1492, at the court of Hill, in Burford, England, Rowland Hill is born.